 - Tesla Has The Largest Short Position Of Any Stock Followed By The FAANGs

-So, they have a ton of money invested and they keep losing it.
-But what does this have to do with why media outlets keep saying bad things about Tesla?
-Well, the report What to Do When Short-Sellers Attack from an organization devoted to the PR industry has some good insights.
+These shorters have a ton of money invested and they keep losing it.
+What does this have to do with media outlets that disparage Tesla?
+A report, What to Do When Short-Sellers Attack, from an organization devoted to the PR industry has some good insights:

-Recently, Elon Musk pointed out the links between one of the most aggressive of Tesla muck-raking journalists, Linette Lopez of the Business Insider, and Jim Chanos, one of the most aggressive of Tesla shorts.
+Recently, Elon Musk pointed out the links between one of the most aggressive of Tesla muck-raking journalists, Linette Lopez of Business Insider, and Jim Chanos, one of the most aggressive of Tesla short-sellers.

-Business Insider and Seeking Alpha are both business- and investment-oriented sites which have a strong anti-Tesla bias in their reporting.
-And one of the most prominent Tesla-bashers at Business Insider has been clear about her relationship with one of the strongest of the Tesla-shorters.
+Business Insider and Seeking Alpha are both business- and investment-oriented sites with a strong anti-Tesla bias in their reporting.
+And one of the most prominent Tesla-bashers at Business Insider has been clear about her relationship with one of the strongest of the Tesla shorters.

-This is the age of the internet.
+This is the internet age.
 Anyone who reads this is reading it on a screen of some sort.
-Legacy media has been gutted, with newspaper after newspaper folding, most recently the incredibly significant Village Voice.
-There have been a variety of successful and unsuccessful attempts to shift to non-paper formats, a shift which puts them up against new competitors without any print legacy costs.
-Advertisers all went to Google.
-The 2008 economic downturn was a nail in the coffin of a transforming media landscape.
-They are now competing with clickbait, listicle, and aggregator sites for eyeballs.
-They are competing with Facebook, YouTube and now Medium.
-They are competing with CNN, MSNBC, and Fox News.
+Legacy media is being gutted.
+Newspaper after newspaper is folding, most recently the renowned Village Voice.
+Media companies have successfully and unsuccessfully attempted to shift to non-paper formats, pitting them against new competitors who have no legacy print costs.
+All advertisers went to Google.
+The 2008 economic downturn was a death knell for the media industry.
+Now, legacy publishers are competing with clickbait, listicle, and aggregator sites.
+They’re competing with Facebook, YouTube, and Medium.
+They’re competing with CNN, MSNBC, and Fox News.

 Media outlets are doing what they can to survive.
-They are laying off seasoned journalists with strong fact-checking instincts.
-They are laying off fact-checkers.
-They are laying off editors.
-They are rethinking how they write headlines to compete with clickbait.
+They’re laying off seasoned journalists with strong fact-checking instincts.
+They’re laying off fact-checkers.
+They’re laying off editors.
+They’re rethinking how they write headlines to compete with clickbait.

 The bean counters are quite reasonably trying to keep their businesses afloat.
-And that means that aggressive and sophisticated PR campaigns such as the Koch brothers and the shorters have fertile soil into which to sow their disinformation.
-The media are desperate for content, desperate for sources, desperate for breaking news, and desperate for headlines that sell eyeballs.
+And that means aggressive and sophisticated PR campaigns have fertile soil in which to sow disinformation.
+Media companies are desperate for content, desperate for sources, desperate for breaking news, and desperate for headlines that sell eyeballs.

-And Tesla and Musk are big eyeball grabbers and have been for 5 years as this Google Trends graph shows.
-A publisher I work with regularly told me that anything with Tesla or Musk in the headline is likely to perform better than average, providing anecdotal confirmation for this.
+Tesla and Musk are big eyeball grabbers.
+They have been for five years, as this Google Trends graph shows.
+One publisher I work with regularly told me, anecdotally, that anything with Tesla or Musk in the headline is likely to perform better than average.

-And there is also the old and well-proven adage that if it bleeds it leads.
-While I find that headlines about shorters losing billions more lighten my mornings, they are still negative headlines.
-In the 24/7/365 news cycle in which we find ourselves, it’s necessary for media to fill the headlines and airwaves with something, and fear, uncertainty, and doubt sell better than sunshine and puppies.
+There is also the old and well-proven adage: If it bleeds it leads.
+While headlines about shorters losing billions lighten my mornings, they’re still negative headlines.
+In our 24/7/365 news cycle, it’s necessary for media to fill the headlines and airwaves with something.
+Fear, uncertainty, and doubt sell better than sunshine and puppies.

-As one tiny example of how little critical thinking goes into modern press articles, I spent some time recently reviewing a series of articles on magnesite as a CO2-sequestration mineral.
+As one tiny example of how little critical thinking goes into modern newsmaking, I recently spent some time reviewing a series of articles on magnesite as a CO2-sequestration mineral.
 A geochemistry conference’s PR group had done a press release about a presentation by a Canadian researcher.
-They had sent it to the useful media outlets and aggregator sites.
-It made 25 sites or so, which isn’t bad for a nerdy science thing.
+They’d sent it to useful media outlets and aggregator sites.
+It made 25 sites or so, which isn’t bad for a nerdy science scoop.

 And so, here we are.
-Two different groups with billions and billions at stake are pouring money into disinformation campaigns at a time when media is facing the twentieth year of an existential crisis that doesn’t appear to be ending.
-Well funded fear-mongering PR machines are taking advantages of the vulnerabilities of the press and other media and Tesla and Elon Musk are at the intersection of their attacks.
+Two groups with billions at stake are pouring money into disinformation campaigns at a time when media is facing the 20th year of an existential crisis.
+Well-funded PR machines are taking advantage of the vulnerabilities of the press, and Tesla and Elon Musk are at the intersection of their attacks.

-Which is part of the reason why taking Tesla private would have been a good idea.
-That would have eliminated the shorters’ motivation to continue to attack.
-Unfortunately, the trio of issues will continue to deliver overly bad press on a regular basis now that Musk and the Tesla board decided to keep Tesla public.
+This is part of the reason why taking Tesla private would have been a good idea.
+That would have eliminated shorters’ motivation to continue to attack.
+Unfortunately, this trio of issues — PR manipulators, shorters, and a media industry crisis — will continue to deliver bad press on a regular basis now that Musk and the Tesla board have decided to keep Tesla public.